rollbar/docs/guides/billing.md

 For both monthly and annual plans, your account will have a billing cycle that starts on the day of the month when you originally signed up for the plan.
 The billing cycle is used to calculate your monthly usage.
 If you sign up after the 28th then your billing cycle date will vary depending on the length of the month.

 ## On-Demand Events & Upgrades
 The following applies to monthly subscriptions for accounts created via Rollbar.com.
-Annual plans are not automatically upgraded.
 {: .info}

 If you exceed your monthly event limit, you can now pay *per event* over the limit.
 If your on-demand charge is sufficiently high that it would be more economical to upgrade to the next plan, then we'll do it for you automatically and you won't be charged for the overages.
 Here's how it works: